iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 ### IEP XML instance document

-The IEP represents an object, evident in an instance by an outside set of curly braces.
-The object for the root element and `@context` go within that object:
+The IEP as a whole is represented by a JSON object, evident in an instance by an outside set of curly braces.
+The sub-objects for the root element and `@context` go within that object:

 ```javascript
 {